mfpms/mffn/README.md

-# muffin
+# mffn
-The Fast, Intuitive, iNtegrated front-end to mufpkg
+The Fast, iNtegrated front-end to mufpkg